 What is Squash?

-However, never feed your guinea pig cooked or baked squash.
+Never feed your guinea pig cooked or baked squash.
+Guinea pigs can only digest fresh, raw fruits and vegetables.

-Moreover, they are high in nutrients but the amount of vitamin C in squash doesn’t meet a guinea pig’s daily requirements.
+All types of squash are tasty and sweet for piggies.
+They’re high in nutrients, but the vitamin C content doesn’t meet a guinea pig’s daily requirement of 30 to 50 mg.

 Both summer and winter squashes have edible skins, seeds, and blossoms.